 Lean Café - sharing lean thinking in a friendly atmosphere

-This session is only open to people working for companies or organisations registered in an EU27 member-state or in Iceland, Liechtenstein or Norway.
-Book your place here.
+Lean Café sessions are only open to people working for companies or organisations registered in an EU27 member-state or in Iceland, Liechtenstein or Norway.

 We are currently planning future sessions of the Lean Café and when they are confirmed we will post details of them on this page and also let anyone who has registered with the Café know.